GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 ## Success Criteria

-To successfully complete this exercise, you should:
+To successfully complete this exercise, you should have:

 - **Identify at least 2 user journeys:** Written down 2 UJs in the format mentioned above for the **Movie Guru** app

+## Learning Resources

-- **Compare your journeys to the examples:**  See how your ideas align with the user journeys provided below.
+**Compare your journeys to the examples below:**  See how your ideas align with the user journeys provided below.
 The examples below cover some common interactions, but there will be other ways users interact with the app.
 There is no perfect answer.

-- **Remember that user journeys are hypotheses:** They are your best guess about how users will interact with the app.
+**User journeys are hypotheses:** They are your best guess about how users will interact with the app.
 These journeys will need to be refined over time based on real user data and feedback.

 ### Example User Journeys for Movie Guru